pytchlang/pytch-tutorials/catch-apple/tutorial.md

 * Would `drop_start_x` be better variable name?
 The x stays the same throughout the drop, but if student does the challenge where y is chosen randomly, `drop_start_y` is better than `drop_y`.

-* "Change to use an orange not an apple" would be an easier challenge.
-  (We provide an orange costume.)